natcap/invest.users-guide/source/marine_fish.rst

 where :math:`\alpha` (g\ :sup:`1-b`\ day\ :sup:`-1`) and :math:`b` (non-dimensional) are growth parameters, :math:`T_{t,f}` is daily water temperature (C) at farm :math:`f`, and :math:`\tau` (C\ :sup:`-1`) represents the change in biochemical rates in fishes with an increase in water temperature.
 The value for Atlantic salmon (0.08) indicates a doubling in growth with an 8-9 C increase in temperature.
 Daily water temperatures can be interpolated from monthly or seasonal temperatures.
 The growing cycle for each farm begins on the user-defined date of outplanting (:math:`t=0`).
 The outplanting date is used to index where in the temperature time series to begin.
 The initial weight of the outplanted fish for each farm is user-defined.
 An individual Atlantic salmon grows until it reaches its target harvest weight range, which is defined by the user as a target harvest weight.

-Total weight of fish produced per farm
+Total Weight of Fish Produced per Farm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To calculate the total weight of fish produced for each farm, we assume that all fish on a farm are homogenous and ignore variability in individual fish growth.
 This assumption, though of course incorrect, is not likely to affect the results significantly because 1) netpens are stocked so as to avoid effects of density dependence and 2) aquaculturists outplant fish of the same weight to netpens for ease of feeding and processing.
 We also assume that when fish reach a certain size, all fish on the farm are harvested.
 In practice, farms consist of several individual netpens, which may or may not be harvested simultaneously.
 If a user has information about how outplanting dates and harvest practices vary between netpens on a farm, the user can define each netpen as an individual "farm."